-Conflict situation Examples How we manage and prevent the conflict Client Orders - In order to On some occasions client CIP operates a 'no front running' policy ensure clients are treated orders may have a material whereby client orders will always take priority fairly, CIP's Order Execution effect on the relevant over orders for employees and business Policy requires employees to securities price. transactions are monitored to ensure take all sufficient steps to adherence to this policy.
-A Fair Allocation achieve the best overall Policy and a Personal Account Dealing policy trading result for clients. is in place.
-Personal Account Dealing - In carrying out the normal Personal account deals are controlled by The firm has procedures in course of business, ensuring that all such deals which fall under place to ensure that the risks employees may learn scope are identified and approved by the related to insider dealing are confidential or proprietary compliance team prior to execution.
+Conflict situation Examples How we manage and prevent the conflict Client Orders - In order to ensure clients are treated fairly, CIP's Order Execution Policy requires employees to take all sufficient steps to achieve the best overall trading result for clients.
+On some occasions client orders may have a material effect on the relevant securities price.
+CIP operates a 'no front running' policy whereby client orders will always take priority over orders for employees and business transactions are monitored to ensure adherence to this policy.
+A Fair Allocation Policy and a Personal Account Dealing policy is in place.
+We may combine orders with those received for the accounts of other clients (and exceptionally may combine with our own orders).
+Such aggregation may operate on some occasions to a client's advantage and on some occasions to their disadvantage.
+In any event where orders have been aggregated, they will be allocated to clients on the basis of a pre- existing formal and fair allocation policy.
+Personal Account Dealing - The firm has procedures in In carrying out the normal course of business, Personal account deals are controlled by ensuring that all such deals which fall under place to ensure that the risks employees may learn scope are identified and approved by the 1. related to insider dealing are confidential or proprietary compliance team prior to execution.
 Please minimised and that information about its clients refer to the Castlefield Personal Account employees don't profit from a or other third parties.
 Dealing and Inside Information Policy for financial transaction, either Employees may buy, sell or further details.
 A register of individuals who directly or indirectly, based hold the same investments have been subject to inside information is on confidential information. as our clients maintained.
 Front running is prohibited, and client orders take priority over a PA deal.
 Employees, Co-owners, Employees, Co-owners, Employees are not permitted to accept gifts Partners, Directors and Partners, Directors or Agents or inducements.
-Agents of Castlefield are not of Castlefield are not permitted to accept inducements.
-Employees cannot accept gifts, entertainment or any other inducement from any person which might benefit one client at the expense of others when conducting investment business.
+Hospitality of a reasonable Agents of Castlefield are not of Castlefield are not de-minimis value is permitted, such as food permitted to accept permitted to place undue and drink during a business meeting or a inducements.
+Employees pressure on clients to conference, seminar or other training events. cannot accept gifts, persuade them to trade Castlefield consider the de-minimis value of entertainment or any other through the firm to the extent £100. inducement from any person that this gives rise to a which might benefit one conflict of interest between client at the expense of that client and another client. others when conducting investment business.
+Segregation of Duties - We An individual must not be We ensure that, in general, no single strive to ensure that the able to commit the firm's individual has unrestricted authority to do all performance of multiple assets or incur liabilities on the following: functions by relevant its behalf. initiate a transaction; bind the firm; make persons does not and is not likely to prevent those payments; and account for it. persons from discharging The firm ensures that its relevant persons are any functions soundly, aware of the procedures which must be honestly and professionally. followed for the proper discharge of their We have policies in place responsibilities. concerning the segregation of duties within the firm and the prevention of conflicts of interest.